kuzhinjo/python-challenge-1/README.md

-# python-challenge-1
-python-challenge-1
-## Challenge Printing the Menu, Taking the Order and Printing Receipt
+## Python Challenge 1 - Printing the Menu, Taking the Order and Printing Receipt

 * Steps while running the program